LLM generation novelty through the lens of semantic similarity: Experiments

-To characterize general generation behavior, we compare two conditions at each \(k\): (1) \emph{Unprompted} generation, compared against randomly sampled chunks from the human baseline; and (2) \emph{Prompted} generation, where the model receives the first 1000 tokens of each baseline document as context and completes the next \(k\) tokens, which we compare to the human continuation.
-For SmolLM2‑Instruct, blank prompts often yielded trivial replies (e.g., ``How can I help?''); therefore we seed ``unprompted'' runs with a neutral cue (``Generate a text'').
+We compare two conditions: \textit{Unprompted}, where the model generates text from an empty string (for base-models) or neutral instruction (e.g. "Generate a text"; for instruct-models), and \textit{Prompted}, where the model continues a 1000-token context window from each of the 1210 documents.
 Figure~\ref{fig:smollm-dolma-novelty} reports median similarities because the score distributions are skewed.
 We further discuss the score distributions in Appendix~\ref{appendix:distrib-of-similarity}.

-\paragraph{Not providing context reduces novelty, especially for short outputs.} Figure~\ref{fig:smollm-dolma-novelty} shows that models prompted without context (right plots) achieve higher similarity scores across chunk sizes than context-conditioned generations (left plots), for both SmolLM and SmolLM2.
+\textbf{Not providing context reduces novelty, especially for short outputs.} Figure~\ref{fig:smollm-dolma-novelty} shows that models prompted without context (right plots) achieve higher calibrated similarity scores across chunk sizes than context-conditioned generations (left plots), for both SmolLM and SmolLM2.
 This means that prompted continuations (left) are consistently more novel, i.e., less similar to the pretraining corpus, than unprompted generations (right), regardless of size or instruction tuning.
 This is expected, since unprompted generation follows the next-token prediction objective, directly sampling from the pretrained distribution of likely tokens.
-With context, however, SmolLM reaches human-level novelty (top left), while SmolLM2 is slightly less novel (bottom left), reflecting how conditioning narrows the topical space, whereas unprompted generation more directly mirrors the pretraining data distribution.
+With context, however, SmolLM has a calibrated similarity score $\sim 1$ (top left), meaning it is comparable to the similarity score of the human baseline, while SmolLM2 exhibits the same trend but is slightly less novel (bottom left).
+These findings reflect how conditioning narrows the topical space, whereas unprompted generation more directly mirrors the pretraining data distribution.
+This forms a contrast to prior observations by \cite{padmakumar2025beyond}, who did not observe a clear increase in novelty with varying prompting methods. \textbf{Novelty increases with sequence length in unprompted generation.} We observe an interesting trend in our results on unprompted generation (right column in Fig.~\ref{fig:smollm-dolma-novelty}): The calibrated similarity scores decrease for all models with increasing chunk size, except for instruction-tuned SmolLM2 models at chunk sizes 450 and 500.
+Without context in the prompt, novelty grows with longer outputs.
+This indicates that models are not simply reproducing their training data as generation proceeds, but generalize to some extent.
+Notably, this trend holds across model sizes and architectures.